UniversalDependencies/UD_English-EWT/README.txt

 -- Improved precision of xcomp relation
 -- Improved recall of name relation
 -- Corrected lemmas for reduced auxiliaries
--- Corrected UPOS tags of pronominal uses of this/that/these/those (now PRON) -- Corrected UPOS tags of subordinating conjunctions (now SCONJ)
+-- Corrected UPOS tags of pronominal uses of this/that/these/those (from DET to PRON) -- Corrected UPOS tags of subordinating conjunctions (from ADP to SCONJ) -- Corrected UPOS tags of some main verbs (from AUX to VERB)

 FIXES